Parallelism

 By default, the trackers/persisters will be passed from the parent application to the child application.
 The application IDs will be created as a a stable hash of the parent ID + the index of the child ID, requiring the order to be constant to ensure that the same application ID is used for the same task every time.

-It will also utilize the same persister to load from the prior state, if that is used on the application level (see the state-persistence section).
+It will also utilize the same persister to load from the prior state, if that is used on the application level (see state persistence).

 This enables the following: